 There may be times when your joint pain goes away on its own for a while.
-But that doesn’t mean you should stop treatment.
-Talk to your doctor about any medication change.
-She may be able to lower the dose, but it's not likely your doctor will want you to stop taking your RA medications altogether.
+But that doesn’t mean you should stop your meds.
+Always talk to your doctor.
+He may be able to lower your dose, but it's not likely he'll want you to quit altogether.

-The Arthritis Foundation notes that people who halt the RA drugs called DMARDs are likely to have a flare within 4 to 8 weeks.
-But even if you slowly taper off your medicine, you could have a flare.
-So be sure to work with your doctor on any medication changes.
+The Arthritis Foundation says people who halt RA drugs called DMARDs are likely to have a flare within 4 to 8 weeks.
+Even if you slowly taper off your medicine, your symptoms can still spike.
+So, be sure to work with your doctor on any tweaks to your medication.

 If your RA symptoms are under control but you have side effects from medication, you might question whether it’s worth it.
-It's easy to forget about the benefits of medications when you feel good.
+It's easy to forget about the benefits of medicine when you feel good.